mysociety/stringprint2/readme.md

 ```
 Several properties are important, for instance, `publish_root` tells a document where it expects to be published, which is important for creating correctly formatted social cards).
 Others have default values or can be ignored.

-`twitter` - setting a twitter account here will give access to analytics of uses of a link in twitter.
+- `twitter` - setting a twitter account here will give access to analytics of uses of a link in twitter.
-`ga_code` and `ga_cookies` - set the google analytics code and if it
+- `ga_code` and `ga_cookies` - set the google analytics code and if it
-`orglinks` - defines links that should be included in the 'org' dropdown in the top right.
+- `orglinks` - defines links that should be included in the 'org' dropdown in the top right.
 This can also be done in templating.
-`icon` - The icon for the 'org' dropdown in the top right.
+- `icon` - The icon for the 'org' dropdown in the top right.
 This can also be done in templating.
-`default_values` configures what are default values for articles, which may either be set values, or constructed from other properties of an article.
+- `default_values` configures what are default values for articles, which may either be set values, or constructed from other properties of an article.

 New variables can be arbitrarily entered, and these will be avaliable in the template as `{{article.org.variable_name}}`.

 ## Document configuration

-a document folder is expected under `_docs`, where the folder name will be the slug.
+A document folder is expected under `_docs`, where the folder name will be the slug.

 The minimum required files are a settings.yaml and a source document, but this folder is also likely to include a header image, processing scripts, pdf versions or additional assets.